 The use of infographics has grown significantly over the past few years.
 Today, they are used to both inform and engage audiences in many different industries and settings.
 There are still a few areas, however, where there is a great opportunity to improve and transform communication through information design.
-Here are five areas I believe could benefit greatly from the use of infographics and data visualization.
+Here are 5 underutilized applications for infographics that can help you communicate more effectively.

 1. Agency-Client Reporting